reactjs/ko.react.dev/content/docs/hooks-faq.md

 We've found that most people don't enjoy manually passing callbacks through every level of a component tree.
 Even though it is more explicit, it can feel like a lot of "plumbing".

-In large component trees, an alternative we recommend is to pass down a `dispatch` function from [`useReducer`](/docs/hooks-reference.html#usereducer) via context:
+In large component trees, an alternative we recommend is to pass down a `dispatch` function from [`useReducer`](/docs/hooks-reference.html#usereducer) via context.

 ```js{4,5}
 const TodosDispatch = React.createContext(null);